Baccalauréat: Supplemental examination

-A student who averages between 8 and 10 is permitted to sit for the épreuve de rattrapage (also called the second groupe), a supplemental oral examination is given in two subjects of the student's choice.
+A student who averages between 9.5 to 10 is permitted to sit for the épreuve de rattrapage (also called the second groupe), a supplemental oral examination is given in two subjects of the student's choice.
 A student who does well enough in those examinations to raise the overall weighted grade to a 10 gets the baccalauréat.
 A student who does poorly in the orals and receives below a 10 may choose to repeat the final year of lycée (terminale).

 Students may not redo the entire examination in September; the September examinations may be taken only by those who have not been able to take the June examinations for serious reasons (such as illness).